 In the meantime, when you use Custom Command, you can manage your subscription with your own encryption keys.
 Customer-managed keys (CMK), also known as bring your own key (BYOK), offer greater flexibility to create, rotate, disable, and revoke access controls.
 You can also audit the encryption keys used to protect your data.
 For more information about Custom Command and CMK, see Custom Commands encryption of data at rest.

-Bring your own storage (BYOS) for customization and logging
+Bring your own storage (BYOS)

 Microsoft does not use customer data to improve its Speech models.
 Additionally, if endpoint logging is disabled and no customizations are used, then no customer data is stored.